North Dakota resets the debate over time zone disparity

-Few subjects set off a parochial debate in the state like a move to reset the clocks.
-A bill under consideration in the Legislature would not only move southwestern North Dakota from Mountain time to Central but also would scrap daylight savings altogether statewide.
+Few subjects set off a parochial debate in North Dakota like a move to reset the clocks.
+A bill under consideration in the Legislature would not only move southwestern North Dakota from Mountain time to Central but also scrap daylight saving time altogether.

-Devils Lake Sen. Dave Oehlke (EL’-kee) says his constituents complain about having to readjust to the time difference every six months.

-GOP Sen. Bill Bowman who lives in southwest North Dakota says he and his constituents believe lawmakers have better things to do with their time than mess with time zones.

 Most Read Stories

-Note: This story has been corrected to reflect that the time zone change is being considered for southwestern North Dakota, not southeastern North Dakota.